Housing in the private rented sector is in short supply. The simple rules of economics, therefore, are encouraging rents to rise.

 Formal definitions of an HMO are described in detail on the official website, but very simply an HMO is:

-- a property in which more than three tenants, comprising more than one household live; and
+a property in which more than five tenants, comprising more than one household live; and

 If you own a large HMO or more than two separate households live there, you need to obtain a special HMO licence from the local authority.